 Lindt, 2.28 Trinity Leeds, Leeds, West Yorkshire, LS1 5AR.

-Personalised gifts are the name of the game at Thorntons, with your chance to ice, engrave or print any message you like on a range of chocolate boxes, truffles and even an afternoon tea gift set.
-They’ve been practising since 1922, so it’s no wonder they’re the best in Leeds.
+Personalised gifts are the name of the game at Thorntons, with your chance to ice, engrave or print any message you like on a range of chocolate boxes, truffles and even afternoon tea gift sets.
+They’ve been practising since 1922, so it’s no wonder they’re one of the best in Leeds.
 Just after some chocolate to enjoy at home?
 You can get everything from chocolate boxes to bags of fudge and flavour collections.
 Prefer something refreshing on a hot day?
 Thorntons have their very own ice cream window, serving up delights like Sicilian lemon meringue and classic mint choc chip alongside rhubarb and custard.
 They’ll even give you a free taster if you ask nicely.

 Thorntons, The White Rose Centre, Leeds, West Yorkshire, LS11 8LL.